zestyroxy/evulving/_posts/2018-12-17-girl-power.markdown

 Not convinced?
 Take 4.5 minutes to listen to *Can’t hold us down* and you’ll be ready to take on the next misogynist that dares to call you a slut, to try to humiliate you or to shut you up.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dg8QgUIKXHw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Taylor Swift
 Tay Tay.
 So much hate is directed at her.
 But why?
 Taylor Swift was a sweet teenager and became a strong wonderful woman and we love to tear her down.
 Maturing and changing in front of a public audience evidently merits scrutiny and hate.
 Give her some space.
 You don’t have to like her, but you should respect her.
 Cheers to Taylor for unapologetically changing and taking charge or her *Reputation*.

 The first glimpse I caught of Taylor was in 2006, while I was procrastinating on YouTube instead of doing my university homework.
 I stumbled upon *Teardrops on my guitar* and it was love at first song.
 I remember running upstairs to tell my roommate and best friend all about her!

 I look up to Taylor for making her dreams come true.
 For writing songs that were very personal to her and for staying true to her voice.
 To this day, she’s the artist that manages to makes me cry nearly every time I listen to her albums.
-She taught me to ignore whoever was *Mean* and didn’t believe in me, to *Breathe* and be *Fearless*, to recognize the *I Knew you were trouble* feeling, to feel *Clean* after breaking up with my longterm boyfriend, to *Shake it off* afterwards and to handle things when they are *Delicate*.
+She taught me to ignore whoever was *Mean* and didn’t believe in me, to *Breathe* and be *Fearless*, to recognize the *I knew you were trouble* feeling, to feel *Clean* after breaking up with my longterm boyfriend, to *Shake it off* afterwards and to handle things when they are *Delicate*.
 Thank you, Taylor, for putting the hard feelings into words when I couldn’t.

 ## Current Role Models
 I can’t remember where I read this, but apparently, you look up to people when they represent something in you that’s just waiting to come out.
 For example, if you secretly wish you could play guitar, then you’ll look up to someone who you think is great at it.
 Once you achieve and internalize that goal for yourself, you may stop seeing them as an idol, but you’ll never forget how they’ve inspired you and helped you become who you are.